lvas248/FetchFinder/client/README.md

 -   "Get Route" button: Generates the optimal route between the user's current location and the selected dog park.

--   "Globe" button: Zooms in on the user's current location.
+-   "👤" button: Zooms in on the user's current location.

 Park Blurb: The park blurb offers brief details about the selected park, including: